aws-samples/genai-llm-cpu-sagemaker/README.md

 ## To Create Resources / Deploy Stacks

-To deploy all stacks: \
+To deploy all stacks you can use `cdk-deploy-all-to` script: \
 `./cicd/cdk-deploy-all-to.sh <account-id> <region-name>`

 For example: \
 `./cicd/cdk-deploy-all-to.sh 012345678901 us-east-1`

-To deploy one stack: \
+To deploy a single stack you can use `cdk-deploy-stack-to` script with an additional stack name as a parameter: \
 `./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelDownloadStack`

-To check application drift, and compare specified stack and its dependencies with the deployed stack: \
+To check application drift, and compare specified stack and its dependencies with the deployed stack, you can use `cdk-drift` script (with optional -v for verbose output): \
 `./cicd/cdk-drift.sh <account-id> <region-name> -v`

 ## To Destroy Resources / Clean-up